 Wright Robinson College Catchment Area

-Wright Robinson College is a academy converter secondary school in Manchester , serving pupils aged 11–16, with 1810 pupils, and a capacity of 1800 places.
+Wright Robinson College is an academy converter secondary school in Manchester , serving pupils aged 11-16, with 1810 pupils, and a capacity of 1800 places.
 The school is currently at or above capacity, making catchment area proximity important for admissions.

 11-16